Achilles Tendon Rupture Recovery: 6 Essential Equipment Items (2025 Guide)

 -

 VACOped Boot: The VACOped boot offers a vacuum cushion that conforms to the shape of your leg, providing a customized fit and excellent stability.
-It also allows for range-of-motion adjustments, which can be beneficial during later stages of rehabilitation.
+Research indicates it reduces tendon loading by approximately 53% while allowing for range-of-motion adjustments beneficial during later rehabilitation stages.

 Imagine the VACOped as a moldable boot, adapting perfectly to your leg’s unique shape.